revk/ASCII/README.md

 ### `&` and `_`

 To pack letters and numbers in to 64 characters you need two extra.
-Ampersand has been around for 2,000 years, and has, for centiries, been considered the 26 letter of the alphabet.
+Ampersand has been around for 2,000 years, and has, for centuries, been considered the 26 letter of the alphabet.
 Reading the alphabet you say *..., X, Y, Z, and pe se and*, i.e. "and, by itself, *and".
-But `&` has had a really odd existance - hijacked for XML, and disallowed in so many places.
+But `&` has had a really odd existence - hijacked for XML, and disallowed in so many places.

 One of the things often done with numbers and letters is to make *identifiers*, e.g. variable names, and a common rule is *Letter followed by letters or numbers*.
-But there is alway demand for separators in the identifier, so `_` is often allowed an an *honourary letter*, e.g. allowing `_FLAG_2` to be a valid identified.
+But there is alway demand for separators in the identifier, so `_` is often allowed an *honourary letter*, e.g. allowing `_FLAG_2` to be a valid identified.
 Of course it is not always `_`, domain names us `-` for example.

 By making `&` and `_` officially *honoury letters* we can encourage consistent usage as *letters* and avoid them being hijacked for other things.